GaryHopeMS/MSBuildLab330/Lab Script.md

 ```

 - The **Temperature** value controls the randomness of the completion.
 The higher the temperature, the more random the completion.
-- The **MaxTokens** value control the maximum number of tokens to generate in the completion.
+- The **MaxTokens** value controls the maximum number of tokens to generate in the completion.
 - The **TopP** value controls the diversity of the completion.
-- The **FrequencyPenalty** value controls the models likelihood to repeat the same line verbatim.
+- The **FrequencyPenalty** value controls the models' likelihood to repeat the same line verbatim.
 - The **PresencePenalty** value controls likelihood of the model to talk about new topics.

-1. Add the following code for to call the the connector for completion based on the chatHistory and settings provided.
+1. Add the following code to call the connector for completion based on the chatHistory and settings provided:

 ```csharp
       var result = await kernel.GetRequiredService<IChatCompletionService>().GetChatMessageContentAsync(chatHistory, settings);
 ```

-7. Replace the existing code this new code to extract the response, prompt tokens and completion tokens from the result which will be returned to the caller as tuple.
+7. Replace the existing code with the following new code to extract the *response*, *promptTokens* and *completionTokens* from the *result* which will be returned to the caller as tuple.
 ```csharp
       // code to be replaced
       var response = "";